 Ideally, aim to locate the new bathroom as close to existing plumbing and electrical wiring as possible.
 Situating your basement bathroom directly below the one on the floor above often works best.
-This makes utilities hookups easier and less expensive.
+This makes utility hookups easier and less expensive.

 The type of bathroom you want is your next consideration.
-Do you want a full bathroom complete with a bathtub or stand-up shower, or would you be content with a half-bath with just a toilet and sink.
+Do you want a full bathroom complete with a bathtub or stand-up shower, or would you be content with a half-bath with just a toilet and sink?